-As a new guitarist, the first time you go to shop for a new set of strings can be a little bewildering.
+The first time you go to shop for a new set of strings as a new guitarist can be a little bewildering.

-There are different gauges of string, obviously.
+Strings come in different thicknesses (gauges), obviously.
 You might have expected a choice in material, like nickel or brass.

-But here you are before a wall of brightly-colored foil packets with words like "SLINKY" and "HEAVY" and "CUSTOM" splashed across the front in funky lettering.
+But here you are before a wall of brightly-colored foil packets with words like "HEAVY" and "SLINKY" and "CUSTOM" splashed across the front in funky lettering.

 What does any of that mean?

 Picking up a set or two to examine more closely is just as confusing: Phosphor?
 Hex Core?
 Ribbon wound?

 Do these features matter or are those just words that the guitar string marketing people made up?